 The RDAP response SHOULD contain at least two entities, with the administrative and technical roles respectively within the entity with the registrar role.
 The entities with the administrative and technical roles MUST contain a handle and valid fn, tel, email members, and MAY contain a valid adr element.

-Responses to nameserver RDAP queries:
+Responses to name server RDAP queries:

 Registries MUST support nameserver lookup queries based on the name server’s name as specified in 3.1.4 of RFC7482.